Purchases made through links may earn us a small commission, at no extra cost to you.

 My favourite part about the Alta Verzasca bike trail was that it felt remote and secluded, even though it wasn’t far from Locarno.
 There also was a bit of romance to it, with the pretty valley views and age-old stone houses.
 Biking in the Verzasca Valley, life felt simple, if only for one day.

 The sole downside was I wished my bike ride was longer.
 Instead of driving, next time I would take the bus to Brione, cycle to Sonogno for lunch, then bike all the way back to Locarno, which is mostly downhill.
-This would have extended my ride, while also giving me freedom to stop at other interesting sites in the Verzasca Valley without having to pay for parking or be tied to a bus schedule.
+This would have extended my ride, while also giving me freedom to stop at other interesting places in the Verzasca Valley without having to pay for parking or be tied to a bus schedule.

 Tips for Alta Verzasca Bike and Visiting the Verzasca Valley